Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 ## Add package ship requirements

-Before the library package can be released, you will need to add several requirements manually, including tests, samples, README, and CHANGELOG.
+Before library package can be released, you will need to add tests and samples.
+You will also need to update the changelogs and README's as necessary.
 Please refer to [Azure SDK Package Ship Requirements](https://github.com/Azure/azure-sdk-for-net/blob/main/doc/DataPlaneCodeGeneration/Azure_SDK_Package_Ship_Requirements.md) to add those requirements.